Wálter Flores (footballer)

-Wálter Alberto Flores Condarco (born October 29, 1978 in Oruro) is a retired Bolivian football midfielder who last played for Bolívar.
+Wálter Alberto Flores Condarco (born 29 October 1978) is a Bolivian football manager and former player who played as a midfielder.
+He is the current manager of GV San José.

 Club career

-Flores began playing professional football in 2000 for Club San José in his native Oruro.
+Born in Oruro, Flores began playing professional football in 2000 for Club San José in his native Oruro.
 After six years and 140 games played in first division, he transferred to Real Potosí.
 Fourteen appearances seemed to be enough to convince The Strongest, which signed him for the 2007 season.
 After two great years with the atigrados, Flores decided to move to the other side of town, and joined rival team Bolívar in 2009.

 International career

 Between 2004 and 2012, Flores has gained 31 caps for the Bolivia national football team, scoring 1 goal.
 He represented his country in 15 FIFA World Cup qualification matches.